38th Annual National Nursing Assistants Week

 This last kind of superficial “pat on the back” might help people feel good for awhile, but not really change care practices for either the workers or the people they care for.

 What really changes things is when people come to a genuine understanding of the fundamental role that direct care workers have in creating quality in long term care in this country.
 Real change for the better only starts when people begin to understand the actual skills it takes to do this work.

 The very best way for this kind of genuine recognition and real change to happen is for direct care workers to advocate for themselves!
 Direct care workers have to take it upon themselves to partner with public, state and federal government agencies, and, in particular, their elected officials about the nature of the work and what workers need to do the job right.
 Here are some ideas that you can use to advocate for yourself:

 - Use the Language of Respect and Cooperation on a daily basis when working with clients, coworkers, families and the community

 - Make sure that you and your co-workers are registered to vote.

 - Educate yourself and co-workers about the political issues that affect your jobs and the care you give.
 (Check news stories.
-Pay special attention to potential cuts in Medicaid and job-training, and regulation changes.
-Talk to people in senior’s and disabilities organizations.)
+Pay special attention to articles about wages and benefits, overtime pay, parity, staffing ratios, safety on the job, and job-training.

 - Get to know your lawmakers!
 Call your legislators.
 Write letters.
-Find out who the big wheels in long term care are in your state legislature and contact them.
-Get a small group together and make an appointment.
+Find out who the influential people are in long term care and contact them.
+Get a small group together and make an appointment to visit.

 - Practice your message and avoid complaining – be assertive and professional.
 It is your government and your money being spent!
 Don’t be chicken!
 They hear from the other “experts”, but if they are ever going to understand how it really is, they have got to hear directly from you!